Choral singing and healthy voice production is a book to read from cover to cover or to dip into

 practical tips, exercises, and useful lists and boxes that summarise the key facts and findings.

 Read through the review comments and look through the book.
 Then order it on this page direct from

-our distributor, YPD Books, or via Amazon.
-(Full review details on our Media Kit page.)
+our distributor, www.ypdbooks.com, or via Amazon.
+(Full reviews are on our Book Reviews page.)